-The financial statements show that, at 30 September 2021, the Group had net current assets of £460,913 (2020: £208,365).
+The financial statements show that, at 30 September 2021, the Group had net current assets of $\pounds$ 460,913 (2020: $\pounds$ 208,365).
 This represents the cash position after allowing for receivables and trade and other payables.
-These amounts are shown in the Consolidated and Company Statements of Financial Position on page 30 and are also components of the Net assets of the Group.
+These amounts are shown in the Consolidated and Company Statements of Financial Position • and are also components of the Net assets of the Group.
 Net assets also include various "intangible" assets of the Company.
-As the term suggests, these intangible assets are not cash assets but include this year's and previous years' accrued expenditure on mineral projects where that expenditure meets the criteria set out in Note 1(d) (accounting policies) to the financial statements on page 34.
-The intangible assets total £754,110 (2020: £541,958) and the breakdown by project is shown in Note 2 to the Financial Statements on page 38.
+As the term suggests, these intangible assets are not cash assets but include this year's and previous years' accrued expenditure on mineral projects where that expenditure meets the criteria set out in Note 1(d) (accounting policies) to the financial statements.
+The intangible assets total $\pounds$ 754,110 (2020: $\pounds$ 541,958) and the breakdown by project is shown in Note 2 to the Financial Statements.